High Performance Concrete (HPC)

 - Use primarily in areas of the state with a history of significant corrosion damage in substructure elements.

-- Specify an additional 0.5 in. of clear cover for bent caps, abutments and exposed footings by decreasing the size of stirrups.
-Alternately, increase the size of the bent cap, abutment, or footing by increments of 3”.
+- Specify an additional 0.5 inch of clear cover for bent caps, abutments and exposed footings by decreasing the size of stirrups.
+Alternately, increase the size of the bent cap, abutment, or footing by increments of 3 feet.